KishorNaik/Sol_RabbitMq_ExpressJs/README.md

-# RabbitMq demo using expressJs
+# RabbitMq demo using expressJs and Event driven approach
 - Publisher and Subscriber mode
 - Request and Reply mode